 CG3 Transportation Efforts

-Currently, CG3 is advocating to minimize State highway expansion through Concord and to connect our city with an innovative deck park (highway cap) and pedestrian river bridge.
-We are advocating for the new middle school development project be located in existing community on the east side of the highway to increase walkability for underserved communities.
+Currently, CG3 is advocating to minimize State highway expansion through Concord and to connect our city with an innovative deck park and pedestrian river bridge.
+We supported the Merrimack River Greenway Trail efforts with a RAISE grant letter to the US Department of Transportation.
 We are rallying support for Concord's new "form based code" zoning ordinance which will have a deeply positive impact on the development of our city by creating mixed-use highly walkable neighborhoods.
 And we plan to collaborate with the city's Transportation Policy Advisory Committee (TPAC), Energy & Environment Advisory Committee and Planning Division to advocate for more innovative, equitable, climate sensitive, transportation systems moving forward.

 Learn more about transportation and health equity here.